tencentyun/intlcloud-documents/yehe_doc/开发者服务/云监控/故障处理/云服务器无监控数据_intl_en.md

 After the CVM instance is shut down, the instance's agents will be taken offline and thus no data will be reported.
 When you perform CVM Ops operations such as restart, upgrade, reinstallation, or image creation through the CVM console or through logging in to the CVM instance, the reporting of the CVM monitoring data may time out and the agents will be taken offline.

-**Troubleshooting:** you can access the detail page of the CVM instance and view the operation logs to determine whether any relevant Ops operations were performed on the CVM instance at that time.
+**Troubleshooting:** You can access the detail page of the CVM instance and view the operation logs to determine whether any relevant Ops operations were performed on the CVM instance at that time.

 ![](https://main.qcloudimg.com/raw/9b38b21ec502a64a27785777c5892f9b.png)